 Relative in need

 Did you receive a phone call from a grandchild or a family member?
-Or a "lawyer" or "police officer" there with your family member?
-Are they in despair because they have been detained in Canada for not having a fishing license or for catching a protected species of fish?
+Or a "lawyer" or "police officer" suggesting they are with your family member?
+Are they in despair because they have been detained?
 Have they been in a car accident?
 Are they asking for money to pay fines or for car repair?
 Did a relative call because they need money for a family member in medical need or for medicine?
 THIS IS A SCAM!
 Use precaution when sending money in any of these situations.
 These callers can request that you send money anywhere in the world.
 If you cannot verify with your family member (calling their number you had before this call, not the "new number" the caller gives you) that they are requesting money and aren't sure about the transaction, do not send the money.
 You will be at a loss for any money that is sent.

-Did you receive an e-mail or letter about getting a loan?
+Did you receive a letter or e-mail about getting a loan?
 Were you asked to send money for loan fees, taxes, service fees, advance payments, or any other reason?
 This is a SCAM.
 Do not send money to a loan company to obtain a loan.
 If the money is wired and received it can not be recovered.
 You will be at a loss for the money you have sent.

 Get a check or money order in the mail with instructions to first cash it at your bank and then send some of the funds to someone else through a MoneyGram money transfer?
 If so, the check/money order is counterfeit and your bank will make you cover the loss.
 Be aware that counterfeit checks are very hard to identify.
 You may have been promised a percentage of the check for employment or because of an over payment.
 This is a SCAM.
 Do not send the money and do not cash the check.